 Research and Development

-Cellulose NanoFiber (CNF), a wood pulp-derived high functional material, weighs only one fifth of steel but possesses five times the strength of steel.
-It holds promise for application to various fields, such as automotive parts, films, filters and paper.
-Businesses and research institutions are competing in a development race for applications of CNF.
+Cellulose NanoFiber (CNF), a wood pulp-derived high performance material, is one-fifth the weight of steel but possesses five times its strength.
+It holds promise for applications in various fields, including automotive parts, films, filters, and paper.
+Various companies and research institutions are currently in a race to develop applications for CNF.
 Daio Paper is working to develop applications and overcome cost barriers toward commercialization of the new material.

 Employee Spotlight

-He joined Daio Paper in 2009 and has been conducting research and development of CNF at the current Advanced Materials R&D Center for the last five years.
+He joined Daio Paper in 2009 and has been conducting research and development on CNF at the current Advanced Materials R&D Center for the last five years.

 Advanced Materials R&D Center, Production Division